 Now that learning and development programs have shifted to learning management systems (LMSs), online exams and assessments are also following the suit.
 Organizations are finding remotely proctored exams an easy way out to assess their dispersed workforces in this COVID-19 pandemic situation.
-When it comes to online exams, AI-proctored exams seem the most secure and cheating-free method.
+When it comes to online exams, AI exam proctoring seem the most secure and cheating-free method.
 But candidates are a bit apprehensive about these online exams as they are scared about personal privacy and data security.
 More than that, they are worried that the AI-proctored exam tool might flag them even if they are not cheating.
 Well, worry not!
 There is nothing to panic over.
 Today, we are going to show a to-do list for candidates appearing in AI-proctored exams.
 This would help them to continue their exams without any fear.

 Basic Preparations Before Taking The AI-Proctored Test: